When you lose a friend it feels unnatural and painful. So, why do we have to lose friends?

 Now when I lose a friend, I grieve quietly and pray for God to soothe my sadness, disappointment, and emptiness.
 I seek advice and comfort from a close friend or my husband.
 Eventually, I trust God to reveal a new assignment to replace my feelings of loss.

-When we lose something we value, we have to grieve before we can move on.
+When you lose something you value, you have to grieve before you can move on.
 When you lose a friend it is important to give yourself time to grieve, adjust and restart.

 Why Do We Have to Lose Friends?